BICENTENNIAL TRIBUTE

 B: I am most plea...

-CPS: You are a favorite of all the folks back home, donchaknow - I feel sure you will not begrudge me this (removes B's red rose buttonhole) when I return to Philadelphia, my friends will ask for some token that I have spoken with Lord Byron - England's finest beau!
+CPS: You are a favorite of all the folks back home, donchaknow - I feel sure you will not begrudge me this (removes Teresa's red rose buttonhole) when I return to Philadelphia, my friends will ask for some token that I have spoken with Lord Byron - England's finest beau!

 All: So long, Byron!